csc-training/summerschool/mpi/docs/01-intro-to-mpi.md

 ![](img/data-model.png){.center width=100%}

-# The MPI library
+# MPI library

 - Information about the communication framework
-    - number of processes
+    - the number of processes
-    - rank of the process
+    - the rank of the process
 - Communication between processes
-    - sending and receiving messages between two processes
-    - sending and receiving messages between several processes
+    - sending and receiving messages between two or several processes
 - Synchronization between processes
 - Advanced features
     - Communicator manipulation, user defined datatypes, one-sided communication, ...